MonstreX/voyager-site/readme.md

 The settings have built-in SMTP mail parameters and the mail sending test function.
 ![Site settings - Mail](/docs/images/settings-mail.png)

-You can easily modify settings or add new using JSON-like setting fields configuration by clicking on the Edit action.
+You can easily modify settings or add new ones using JSON-like setting fields configuration by clicking on the Edit action.
 ```json
 {
     "fields": {